cep21/circuit/README.md

 ## Panics

 Code executed with `Execute` does not spawn a goroutine and panics naturally go up the call stack to the caller.
-This is not true for `Go`.
+This is also true for `Go`, where we attempt to recover and throw panics on the same stack that calls Go.
  ```go
   h := hystrix.Hystrix{}
   circuit := h.MustCreateCircuit("panic_up", hystrix.CommandProperties{})